 Have no fear-we are here to help!
 There are numerous free publications available in our office and we are always happy to discuss weed control options with you in person.
 Please call our office with your weed control questions: (406) 846-3348.

-Tri-County Fair Display Booth-during the peak of our growing season each August, Karen Laitala, your Powell County weed coordinator, brings an interesting and informative educational display booth to the Tri-County Fair.
+Fair Display Booth-during the peak of our growing season each August, Karen Laitala, your Powell County weed coordinator, brings an interesting and informative educational display booth to the Fair.
 Recently picked specimens of many weed species will be on display.
 Make it a point to drop by the fair booth and visit about your weed control issues, ideas and concerns.

 Weed Management Strategies